enryold/ghost-mcp/README.md

 ---

-A Model Context Protocol (MCP) server for interacting with Ghost CMS through LLM interfaces like Claude.
-This server provides secure and comprehensive access to your Ghost blog, leveraging JWT authentication and a rich set of MCP tools for managing posts, users, members, tiers, offers, and newsletters.
+A Model Context Protocol (MCP) server for **read-only** access to Ghost CMS content through LLM interfaces like Claude.
+This server provides secure access to your Ghost blog's published content using the Ghost Content API, making it perfect for AI agents to read and analyze Ghost blog content without any risk of modifications.

 ![demo](./assets/ghost-mcp-demo.gif)

 ## Features

-- Secure Ghost Admin API requests with `@tryghost/admin-api`
+- **Read-only access** to Ghost CMS using the secure Content API
-- Comprehensive entity access including posts, users, members, tiers, offers, and newsletters
+- Access to **published content** including posts, pages, tags, authors, tiers, and site settings
+- **Content API key** support (no admin privileges required)
+- **Safe for public deployment** - no write operations available
-- Advanced search functionality with both fuzzy and exact matching options
+- Advanced filtering and search functionality with exact matching options
-- Detailed, human-readable output for Ghost entities
+- Support for including related data (authors, tags) in responses
+- Multiple content formats (HTML, plaintext) supported
-- Robust error handling using custom `GhostError` exceptions
+- Robust error handling and integrated logging support
-- Integrated logging support via MCP context for enhanced troubleshooting

 ## Usage